EdDataScienceEES/tutorial-foodweb-data/index.md

 To add images, replace `tutheaderbl1.png` with the file name of any image you upload to your GitHub repository.

-## Manipulating, Visualising and Statistically Interpreting Food Webs on R
+## Manipulating, Visualising and Statistically Interpreting Food Web Data on R

 ### Tutorial Aims